 What is Data Science?

-What is the DataLab?
+What is DataLab?

-- engage in collaborative research projects,
+- engages in collaborative research projects with faculty and students

-- foster a transdisciplinary data science community,
+- fosters a transdisciplinary data science community

 Does the DataLab offer courses?

 We offer workshops, tutorials, seminars, and mini-courses.
 We collaborate with our faculty and affiliates on quarter-long courses.
 Our faculty engage in the broader data science academic landscape, including the development of new majors and curriculum.